longshorej/sudoku/README.md

 - Niklas MacTavish
 - Jason Sedlack

-Copyright (C) 2009 Elmhurst College, Mat Folz, Mark Johnson, Jason Longshore, Niklas MacTavish, Mike Rios, Jason Sedlack
+Copyright (C) 2009 Elmhurst College, Mat Folz, John Jeffrey, Mark Johnson, Jason Longshore, Niklas MacTavish, Mike Rios, Jason Sedlack

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: